When it Comes to 20V Max vs 18V Batteries, Which is More Powerful?

 For some reason, 20V Max vs 18V debate only seems to be an issue among these 5 cell group platforms.
 Everyone advertises their 12V line (3 cells), not their 10.8V families.
 Jump up to OPE (Outdoor Power Equipment) and we get 40V systems (10 cells) that are taking the place of the 36V platforms of a couple of years ago.
 So before you leave with a bad taste in your mouth about DeWalt or Craftsman power tools, understand that everyone does it somewhere.

-Speaking of DeWalt and Craftsman, you’ll notice on their packaging that it is marked 20V Max*.
-That asterisk and the word “Max” point to the documentation that clearly states the voltage is maximum.
+On both DeWalt and Craftsman tools, you’ll notice their packaging marked 20V MAX*.
+That asterisk and the word “MAX” point to the documentation that clearly states the voltage is rated at its maximum.
 Is it a marketing tactic?
 Yes.
 Is it misleading?
 Only if you don’t look for an explanation when you see something marked with an asterisk.

 - Barry Bonds, Single Season Home Run King* – Known to have used performance-enhancing drugs